 Medical scientists have categorized the progression of rheumatoid arthritis into three different categories.

-As such, each individual’s experience with RA can vary greatly, even within the three courses.
-According to the CDC (Centers for Disease Control and Prevention), the following are possible paths RA can take:
+As such, each individual’s developing Rheumatoid Arthritis can vary greatly, even within the three courses.
+According to the CDC (Centers for Disease Control and Prevention), the following are possible paths Rheumatoid Arthritis can take:

 - Monocyclic – only one episode of arthritis, ending within 2-5 years after initial diagnosis.